Sociology – Bachelor of Arts

 • advertising and marketing

-• TV/film production.
+• film and television production.

 International students